OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-23.md

 ## 2 Kings 23:1

-Then the king sent messengers,
+The king sent messengers,
-and they gathered to him all the elders of Judah and Jerusalem.
+and they assembled all the elders of Judah and Jerusalem to him.

 ## 2 Kings 23:2